History of Bolivia to 1809

 Francisco Pizarro and his fellow conquistadors from the rapidly growing Spanish Empire first arrived in the New World in 1524.
 But even before the arrival of the Europeans, the Inca Empire was floundering.
-Pizarro enjoyed stunning successes in his military campaign against the Incas, who, despite some resistance, were defeated and in 1538 the Spaniards completely defeated Inca forces near Lake Titicaca, allowing Spanish penetration into central and southern Bolivia.
+Pizarro enjoyed stunning successes in his military campaign against the Incas, who were defeated despite some resistance.
+In 1538, the Spaniards defeated Inca forces near Lake Titicaca, allowing Spanish penetration into central and southern Bolivia.

 Although native resistance continued for some years, Spanish conquerors pushed forward, founding cities of La Paz in 1549 and Santa Cruz de la Sierra in 1561.
 In the region then known as Upper Peru, the Spaniards found the mineral treasure chest they had been searching for - Potosí had the Western world's largest concentration of silver.
 At its height in the 16th century, Potosí supported a population of more than 150,000, making it the world's largest urban center.
 In the 1570s, Viceroy Francisco de Toledo introduced a coercive form of labor, the mita, which required native males from highland districts to spend every sixth year working in the mines.
-The mita, along with technological advances in refining, caused mining at Potosí to flourish.
+The mita and technological advances in refining caused mining at Potosí to flourish.

 In the early 18th century, the mining industry entered a prolonged period of decline, as evidenced by the eclipsing of Potosí by La Paz.
 After 1700, only small amounts of bullion were shipped from Upper Peru to Spain.
 In the mid-18th century, Spanish control over South America began to weaken.
 In 1780 the Inca descendant, Túpac Amaru II led nearly 60,000 natives in a battle against the Spaniards near the Peruvian city of Cuzco.
 Spain put down the revolt in 1783 and executed thousands of natives as punishment, but the revolt illustrated the precarious nature of Spanish colonial rule in the Andes.